thenicebro/scenarios/linux/challenge-submit-files/step3.md

-# Checking The Status Of Your Repository
+# Checking the Status of Your Repository

 ## Introduction